 - Using herbs that inhibit 5-alpha reductase can help prevent the cascade of events that lead to hair loss.

 |Fo-Ti (aka He Shou Wu)|

-- Using herbs that not only protect keratinocytes, but also, encourage keratinocyte production, might be helpful.
+- Using herbs that protect keratinocytes and encourage keratinocyte production might be helpful.

 |Herbs that support keratinocytes|

 In addition to the above, there are many other herbs that are frequently used for hair growth.
 Some of them support hair growth by: